 Whether to include number literals in the output.
 Defaults to False.

-is_scalar_expression(expr, variables)

-Whether the given expression is scalar.
+is_scalar_expression(expr, variables) W Vhether the given expression is scalar. --- --- is_scalar_expression function brian2.codegen.translation.is_scalar_expression(expr, variables) Whether the given expression is scalar.

-is_scalar_expression function

 (Shortest import: from brian2.codegen.translation import is_scalar_expression)